cs1302uga/cs1302-c4-alpha/README.rst

    Java that is enabled by the CSCI 1302 shell profile, and your directory structure and package structure should match the structure of the starter code.

-   * You should not modify the location of any of the provided ``.java`` files.
-You should also not modify the package statement in any of the provided ``.java`` file.
+   * You should NOT modify the location of any of the provided ``.java`` files.

+   * You should NOT modify the package statement in any of the provided ``.java`` files.

    * The location of the default package for source code should be a direct sub-directory of
      |ttslug| called ``src``.
 The only ``.java`` files that you should include are your modified
      versions of the ones in the starter code -- **you should NOT add any additional source code files**.
      Both``ConnectFour.java`` and ``ConnectFourDriver.java`` are expected to compile on |server|
      using the commands provided in the compilation instructions that are included earlier in this document.
-Since the code that you submit is expected to compile, the graders will, in most cases, not modify your source code to resolve a compilation issue.

    * The location of the default package for compiled code should be a sub-directory of |ttslug|
      called ``bin``.
 If you include compiled code with your submission, then it will be ignored.
      Graders are instructed to recompile your submission on |server| code prior to testing your submission.
+Since the code that you submit is expected to compile, the graders will, in most cases, not modify your source code to resolve a compilation issue.

    If a problem is encountered for your submission that is explicitly described above, then 100 points will be subtracted from your earned point total; however, if the problem is